spitschan/ShapeToolbox/doc/source/qs-sphere.rst

 Let's start simple.
 The command::

-  objMakeSphere();
+  objMakeSine('sphere');

-makes a model sphere, modulated with the default parameters: vertical modulation, eight cycles around the sphere, with an amplitude of 0.1.
+makes a model sphere, with the default sinusoidal modulation: vertical components, eight cycles around the sphere, with an amplitude of 0.1.
-The sphere has a radius of one, so this amplitude is 10% of the sphere radius.
+(Other functions in the toolbox add other kinds of perturbation, but for now we'll stick to sinusoids.)
+The sphere has a base radius of one, so this amplitude is 10% of the sphere radius.
 The model is saved in the file ``sphere.obj``.
 You can view the saved model object with one of the programs suggested in the section :ref:`qs-viewing`.
-Rendered, it would look something like
-this:
+Rendered, it would look something like this:

 .. image:: ../images/sphere001.png
 .. image:: ../images/sphere001profile.png